Kurt Feldman: The Depreciation Guild

-In 2003, Feldman started operating the Famicom (NES) that then was heavily incorporated into the music he made with the Depreciation Guild.
+In 2003, Feldman started operating the DOS program NerdTracker II which allowed for the emulation of the Famicom (NES) 2A03 PSG 8-bit microprocessor for his music project, Approxim8.
+It was later evolved and heavily incorporated into the music he made with the Depreciation Guild.
 The band was formed in 2005.
 It was initially aimed as an outlet to express his musical hobby and interests in old video games, guitar pop, and electronic music.
 The band eventually took a more serious path, releasing their debut EP in 2006 and playing live shows.
 Feldman was aided by his high school friend Adrian Hashizume on guitar until 2007.
 Hashizume was then replaced by Feldman's college friend Christoph Hochheim.
 In 2008, Hochheim's identical twin brother Anton was added on drums.
 The three became the most well-known lineup of the band, and were joined by Feldman's former student Raphael Radna on bass and synthesizer in the summer of 2010.
 The band announced their dissolution in early 2011.
 They released two studio albums throughout their career: In Her Gentle Jaws (2007) and Spirit Youth (2010).
 Feldman has twice played reunion shows, with two different lineups: with Hashizume in 2013, and with the final lineup (the Hochheim twins and Radna) in 2023.